Retail Chargeback Cost Calculator

 How realistic is 70% prevention of preventable chargebacks?

-Seventy percent reduction in preventable chargebacks is a conservative estimate for brands that move from manual processes to a 3PL with automated compliance infrastructure.
-The operational fixes are well-understood: generate ASNs from actual shipment data (not PO data), use pre-built label templates for each retailer, automate routing guide compliance checks, and select carriers based on transit time to specific DCs.
-Brands starting with high chargeback rates often see even larger improvements.
+For brands moving from manual processes to automated compliance infrastructure, 70% is conservative.
+The fixes are known: generate ASNs from actual shipment data (not PO data), use pre-built label templates per retailer, automate routing guide compliance checks, and select carriers by transit time to specific DCs.
+Brands starting with high chargeback rates often exceed 70% reduction.

 Why does the calculator show a 50% dispute success rate?